 For continuing students

-Successful applicants will receive a 25% discount on tuition fees for one semester.
-A semester has two terms.
+Successful applicants will receive a 25% discount on tuition fees for one term.
 Each term is of 10 weeks duration.
-Hence, the scholarship is for 20 weeks.
+Hence, the scholarship is for 10 weeks.

 For newly-enrolled students (never before studied with RGIT Australia)